 So how can a company be better prepared?

-4 Tips to be Better Prepared During Hurricane Season
+Tips to Improve Emergency Business Communications During Hurricane Season

 - Analyze your current carrier type and diversify.
 If you have a land-based (terrestrial) carrier like cable or microwave, chose a service like satellite for your back-up internet.
 A user can gain an extra level of security by using satellite internet as a secondary service.
 This is because satellite internet is independent of local infrastructure.
 When cable or phone lines are broken by a storm, satellite systems can still be active.